 Death Angel was an unusual Bay Area thrash band in many respects.
-At inception the five Filipino cousins were all teens with the drummer being only twelve years old!
-The band had opened for Metallica and consequently Kirk Hammett produced the band's second demo in 1985.
+At inception the five Filipino cousins and relatives were all teens with the drummer being only twelve years old!
+The band had opened for Metallica and consequently Kirk Hammett produced the band's second demo Kill As One in 1985.
+Hammett’s mother is of Filipino descent.
 The band also added a dose of Anthrax to the Bay Area regimen and was not kidding when they called their debut The Ultra Violence.
 A video was shot for Voracious Souls for this album in San Francisco.

 Almost immediately several of the members formed The Organization, and several others acts, though none garnered much success.
 The band even played the Dynamo Open Air in 1992 although avoided playing any Death Angel songs.
 The band had reformed off and on for single shows.
 The band performed a reunion show in 2002 albeit without Gus Pepa who was not available.
 He was replaced on stage by Sift guitarist Ted Aguilar.
 The band also played The Thrash Of The Titans benefit for Chuck Billy and did a string of California dates in November of 2002.
 The band was touring Europe with Disbelief and Mystic Prophecy in the summer of 2003 when it was announced that it has inked a deal with Nuclear Blast Records.